peterjaap/magerun-addons/README.md

 MageRun Addons
 ==============

-Some additional comands for the excellent N98-MageRun Magento command-line tool.
+Some additional commands for the excellent N98-MageRun Magento command-line tool.

 The purpose of this project is just to have an easy way to deploy new, custom commands that I need to use in various places.
 It's easier for me to do this